Hazardous Household Waste Collection Day

 -

 Yes.
-The collections are free.
+The collection is free.
 No charge.

 This TasWaste South initiative is funded by the Tasmanian Government through the Tasmanian Waste and Resource Recovery Board.